 - Common security standards: We actively work to integrate security into our products and operations.
-One way we have done this is to establish a security standards baseline.
+For example, we establish a security standards baseline.
 Our objective in creating this baseline is to provide a single security point of reference for business that establishes clear and actionable guidelines.
 The security baseline is updated frequently to incorporate learned lessons and reflect emerging business factors.
 We have also created a series of support materials to assist our teams in implementing security controls including reference architectures, implementation guides, and access to security experts.

 - Values of openness, constructive debate, and encouraged escalation: Security issues can be addressed only when the people who can fix them are aware of them.
 We believe that openness and transparency, constructive debate, and encouraged escalation make us stronger.
 We encourage escalation, and we work to create an environment where raising issues early and often is rewarded.

 - Security training awareness: We maintain robust security and awareness training programs that raise awareness and reinforce our security culture.
-We require in-depth security training sessions for all new employees as well as annual refresher trainings, and we provide security training that is tailored to our employees’ specific job roles.
+We require in-depth security training sessions for all new employees and annual refresher trainings, and we provide security training that is tailored to our employees’ specific job roles.
 All our software developers undergo a secure development training that establishes baseline security requirements for product development and provides best practices.
-We also work to provide engaging and innovative forms of security awareness training such as guest speakers and interactive forums (and we're not above providing food, drinks, or swag to drive attendance).
+We also work to provide engaging and innovative forms of security awareness training such as guest speakers and interactive forums.

 Security Designs and Controls